Student-centric advice and objective recommendations

 However, there’s one key difference between AS and AAS degrees.
 AS degrees are better-suited for students who want to continue their education and earn a bachelor’s degree, while AAS degrees prepare students to immediately enter the workforce after graduation.
 Keep reading to learn more about each type of degree and which one might be better for you.

-An Associate of Science degree is a two-year undergraduate degree that most community colleges offer.
-AS degrees are considered “transfer degrees” because they provide an academic foundation for students to transfer to a four-year school and earn their bachelor’s.
-Students in AS degree programs take general education requirements such as English, math, and science courses.
+- They are typically considered “transfer degrees” because they provide an academic foundation for students to transfer to a four-year school and earn their bachelor’s

-Although AS degrees are often stepping stones to a bachelor’s degree, they can also be used to find a job after graduation.
-In fact, there are many jobs you can get with an AS degree that do not require further education.
-The advantage of earning an AS degree is that you can work in your field for a while.
-Afterwards, you can return to school and earn a bachelor’s degree down the road to advance your career.
+There are many jobs you can get with an AS degree that do not require further education.
+The advantage of earning an AS degree is that you can work in your field for a while and then return to school and earn a bachelor’s degree down the road to advance your career.

 Below are some common AS degree programs: